Your favourite singer assaulted his girlfriend. Do you download his latest single?

 Educator Notes

-• Ensure students are aware of and can access referral services and resources they may need.
-Consult the Working with Adult Team Members section in the Ideas for Action: Growth and Development resource for more information.
-See also Ophea’s Gender-Based Violence Prevention Education Resource Database for additional resources.
+- Ensure students are aware of and can access referral services and resources they may need.
+Refer to Ophea’s Gender-Based Violence Prevention Education Resource Database for additional resources.